 “We are living in a world that is underpinned by tech intensity.
 Whereby companies, communities and countries are leveraging digital tools and platforms to build solutions and services to better service the needs of the citizens and customer.

 But they can only do this if they have a skilled workforce to do so.
 As such, fostering in the development of computer skills in education remains an important aspect of what we believe in.”

 Lizo Madinga expresses gratitude to Microsoft South Africa for the amazing gift of upgrading the computer lab.
 She added, “the centre is now able to accommodate 60 learners per class in a much larger and visually appealing space.
 Giving meaning to the principle of leaving no-one behind.”

 Today we are at or Mfuleni center in Cape Town about to launch the opening of our new computer labs that where so generously donated by Microsoft.
 Thank you for all that you have done in making the lives of our young people better and in assisting them to develop their skills. pic.twitter.com/5DaVi1oPjL— Afrika Tikkun (@AfrikaTikkun) January 29, 2020

-- Microsoft Interns4Afrika Internship positions in South Africa
+- Microsoft to train 10K software developers in South Africa

 - Microsoft SA selects The Awareness Company as AgriChallenge beneficiary

 - Surface Laptop 4 arrives in South Africa, starts at R945 per month and R18,999